scriptnull/vishnubharathi.codes/source/_posts/rejections.md

 I saw really different role in their career page.
 It wasn't particular about any tech stack, but it was more like a research/prototyping engineer.
 I also think that it was a remote role.
 I just applied away to see if they would even consider me for such a role.

 Then I received this nicely written rejection email.
+I am copying and pasting the full email, because I love the way they used the word "Web" in there!

 ~ ~ ~ ~